michaeld96/R-Notes/Shiny/notes.md

 shinyApp(ui, server)
 ```

-## Example 9: Select Input with Catagories
+## Example 9: Select Input with Categories

 This example we look into a long list, but we want to group this list by traits they share.
 With this example we use classes that a student has taken, and we look at these classes by subject.